gabeaustin/stout-architecture/README.md

 ### To Do

-- [ ] Refactor Projects page
+- [x] Refactor Projects page - add images carousel
-- [ ] Complete People section of the About page
+- [x] Complete People section of the About page
 - [ ] Create Contact page
 - [ ] Add routes
 - [ ] Link routes to navbar